asiomchen/mldd23_project1/README.md

 ## Interface
 1. Activate the environment: `conda activate mldd `
-2. (W.I.P.)
-Generate fingerprints
+2. Optional: (W.I.P.)
-3. (W.I.P.)
 Convert SMILES of ligands of any target to K&R fingerprints: `python Extract.py --file [filepath.csv]`

    Required arguments:
     `-f --file` (str) path to .csv file containing SMILES of molecules; should be put into ./Smiles2Fp/datasets